 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 IBISWorld industry Report Key Topics

-Companies in the Commercial Embroidery industry primarily provide embroidery services to clients.
-The embroidery process involves the use of a sewing machine that creates predetermined patterns on clothing and other textiles.
-These patterns can be designed using specialist software.
+This industry includes companies that primarily provide embroidery services to clients.
+The embroidery process involves a sewing machine that creates pre-determined patterns on clothing and other textiles.
+The patterns can be designed using specialist software.
 Services are often sold to companies, teams and clubs for shirts, uniforms and other paraphernalia.

 Key External Drivers